OmdenaLimaChapter/1.First-project_Lima_Peru_Open_Data/Datasets/economy-and-finance/nikhil_mundey/README.md

 FECHA_CORTE: Date the dataset was generated.

+### How to Use This Report
+* "fuel_expenditure.pbix" can be accessed once Microsoft Power BI Desktop is installed.
+* Snapshot of report is uploaded for quick view of analysis.

+### Requirements
+* Microsoft Power BI Desktop.

 ## Acknowledgment
 We extend our sincere appreciation to the Data Governance Framework of the Peruvian State for generously providing the open-source dataset, fostering transparency and facilitating valuable insights for research and innovation.